doriquinnn/Cancer-Registry-Database/README.md

 <h2>Purpose of this Database</h2>
 👩🏽‍⚕️The Cancer Registry database is designed to store information about cancer patients, their medical reports, diagnosis details, and relevant data for analysis.

-💻The database aims to provide a centralized repository for cancer-related information, facilitating better patient care, research, and analysis.
+💻The database aims to provide a <b>centralized repository</b> for cancer-related information, facilitating better patient care, research, and analysis.